-As a consequence of the asset allocation strategy and consequent portfolio diversification material asset risk concentrations are minimised.
-The most significant risk concentration within the portfolio relates to interest rate risk on bond investments.
-While equity investments are more volatile they typically make up a relatively small proportion of the portfolio.
+As a consequence of the asset allocation strategy and consequent portfolio diversification, material asset risk concentrations are minimised.

+The most significant risk concentration within the portfolio relates to currency risk, arising out of currency liability matching.
+There is a significant proportion of technical provisions held in Euros whilst the majority of assets are held in US Dollars, creating a slight mismatch which is amplified at the 1 in 200 level.